vovuas2003/McEliece/readme.txt

 Check break.py to understand how hacker can do this.

 todo:
-0. build portable exe with pyinstaller
+0. DONE!(in portable versions) build portable exe with pyinstaller
 1. left part of G is E, because we use Reed-Solomon algo; so left part of S @ G is S and cutting right colomns works; my_fix(G) returns E and in break_S we needn't get inv(G), just S = my_fix(G_ @ inv(P)); try break_S with another (not Reed-Solomon) code (matrix G will be different; will my_fix(G) and my_fix(G_) return nonsingular matrices?; of course, rank(G) = rank(G_) = k and we can iterate through all possible combinations of column deletions and find one that does not lead to nonsingular matrices); another way to get S is calculating it row by row (solving k systems, each has n equations with k variables, k < n, but we need to do it in Galois Field)
 2. DONE! check randomization during encode (add vector z, check https://en.wikipedia.org/wiki/McEliece_cryptosystem)
-3. DONE! make presentation that explains McEliece cryptosystem
+3. DONE!(Russian language) make presentation that explains McEliece cryptosystem